 A portable 3D Model of the Trail Creek Watershed was fabricated from high density foamboard using a digitized topographic map and a ShopBot CNC Printer.
 A protective plexiglass cover was also constructed at the Midas Lab in Trail.
 Instructor Jason Taylor of Selkirk College was the fabrication contractor.

 The model serves as an educational tool used in outreach sessions by the Rossland Streamkeepers.
 The model highlights important attributes of the watershed such as creek tributaries, reservoirs, riparian habitat, fish habitat, recreation areas, trails and urban development.
 The model was funded by RDKB Area B and FWCP.
-It resides at the RDKB Planning office.
+It resides at the RDKB Planning office in Trail.

 Trail Creek is rich in history and has been modified over the past 125 years by industrial activity and urbanization.
 The communities of Rossland, Warfield, Annabel and Trail are interconnected by the pathway of water flowing from Red Mountain to the Columbia River.
 A series of seven interpretative signs are proposed to inform the general public about the features and history of Trail Creek and its riparian ecosystem.
 The content of the signs is a mixture of archive photos and text based on historical information and watershed facts and points of interest.
 Archive photos will be purchased from the Trail Museum and the Columbia Basin Institute (Rossland Museum and Discovery Centre).
 Interior Signs has been contracted to design and produce the 20”x 30” signs on alumpanel.
 Layout and text of the signs will be reviewed by funders and local community governments.
 Mofab in Rossland has been contracted to fabricate the mounting structure using 3/8” angle iron.
 Rossland Streamkeepers plan to install the signs at strategic locations along the Trail Creek.
 Each sign costs approximately $1,150.
 This project has received funding support from Teck, CBT, RDKB Area B, Columbia Power, Morrow BioScience Ltd and FWCP.
 In-kind support was received from the Village of Warfield and the City of Rossland.
 Rossland Streamkeepers received approvals for sign locations from the City of Trail, Village of Warfield, FrontCounter BC and the City of Trail will approve locations for signs.
 “Streamlined” and “Flood of ’69” were installed in September 2019 at the Columbia R Promenade and in the Gulch Park.